JetBrains/godot-support/gdscript/README.md

 Have patience with me and hopefully this will go smoother than I'm imagining. (but seriously...
 I won't bet on that)

+Update 9.7.2023

+... shit, I've forgotten that bnf hadles generation of all PsiTypes so I'm incresing minimum time to 2 months. -_-

 # Installation

 Please follow installation instructions